zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ## FAQ

   * [Has Basho run any performance benchmarks comparing LevelDB and InnoDB?](http://blog.basho.com/2011/07/01/Leveling-the-Field/)
-  * As of Riak 1.0 use of secondary indicies (2i) requires that the bucket being indexed be configured to use eLevelDB.
+  * As of Riak 1.0 use of secondary indexes (2I) requires that the bucket being indexed be configured to use eLevelDB.

 ## LevelDB Implementation Details